23. Hamonize & reharmonize

 So to introduce a secondary dominant, we can consider this Gm as a Ist degree for a moment.
 So just before it I could put the Vth degree of the Gm scale, which is D major, or even D dominant 7.
 Which can work on this D in the melody.

-Well in the context of a secondary dominant, you can also do that.
-You can put the IInd degree of the chord you want to go to before the V. That would make 2 chords that would not be necessarily in the tonality of the whole song.
-That's something that is used a lot in Jazz.
+You can put the IInd degree of the chord you want to go to just before the V. That would make 2 chords that would not be necessarily in the tonality of the whole song.
+That's something that is used a lot in Jazz, for example.

-Here for exemple, we could use a A° chord befor the D7, because it would be the IInd degree of the Gm tonality.
+Here for exemple, we could use a A° chord before the D7, because it would be the IInd degree of the Gm tonality.

 Problem is the A diminished chord is made of the notes A, C and Eb, and we already have a E natural in the melody.

 Because I didn't want to alter the original melody, I used a A dominant 7 chord instead, which is in the tonality of our song.

 Then, to finish the chord progression, on this C#, I built a chord of C dominant 7b9, because I didn't consider that as a C# but as a Db.

 So the C is the root note, E is the major 3rd, the 5th would be a G that is not there, the Bb is the minor 7th, and the Db in the melody is the minor 9th.